-"Every student should be and feel safe"
+"Every student should be safe and feel safe"

 At West Heath School, we believe that all students are entitled to be treated with dignity, courtesy and respect regardless of their age, race, gender or ability and will not tolerate any behaviour that is abusive to our students, whether it occurs at school and involves school staff or another student or has happened at the student's home or within another service or area of the student's life.